FAQs in MEI

 Conditional (indirect) admissions are generally intended to ensure that all students have the necessary qualifications and skills to succeed in their studies.
 The exact conditions and requirements vary depending on the institution and program.

-You can recognize a conditional (indirect) admission to the Mechanical Engineering (International) program at KIT in the admission letter by the phrase, "The admission is subject to the following conditions."
+You can recognize conditional (indirect) admission to the Mechanical Engineering (International) program at KIT by the wording, "The admission is subject to the following conditions" in the letter of admission.
 This means that the admission is subject to certain conditions, such as successfully passing the assessment test.
-To maximize your chances of success in this test, it is highly recommended to participate in the preparatory course, the Pre-Semester.
-Conditional admissions may also be subject to missing administrative documents, such as final certificates, which must be submitted before enrollment in order to secure your place in the program.
+To maximize your chances of success in this test, it is strongly recommended that you take part in the preparatory course, the Pre-Semester.
+Conditional admissions may also be dependent on missing administrative documents, such as final degree certificates, which must be submitted prior to enrollment in order to secure your place in the program.

 A direct admission to a programme means that an applicant has fulfilled all academic and administrative requirements in advance and is therefore admitted to the programme without any conditions or additional requirements".